halfflat/arblang-draft/outline/arblang-proposal.md

 Note that the non-SI unit 'molar' is equal to 1 mol/L.

-As a possible extension, arblang might support non-zero based units such as degrees Celsius °C. Doing so, however, complicates the algebra; refer to the [appendix](#extension-offset-values-and-affine-spaces).
+As a possible extension, Arblang might support non-zero based units such as degrees Celsius °C. Doing so, however, complicates the algebra; refer to the [appendix](#extension-offset-values-and-affine-spaces).

 #### Magnitudes